Mind the gap: Challenges of deep learning approaches to Theory of Mind: Shortcuts in Theory of Mind tasks

 \section{Shortcuts in Theory of Mind tasks}

 When one wants to develop a DL system that plays Atari or GO, one lets the system play Atari games or GO.
-This is not so simple in ToM: the fundamental problem is that no task unequivocally taps into ToM (as ToM is a complex and multifaceted ability \cite{wellman2014making, quesque2020theory}).
+This is not so simple in ToM: the fundamental problem is that no task unequivocally taps into ToM (as explained in the next section).
 Therefore, it is impossible to optimize DL systems directly for ToM.
 Instead, researchers use tasks that, according to their intuition, need ToM.
 A significant problem with this approach is that even if we humans think that one or another particular task requires ToM-like skills such as perspective taking or intention understanding, it does not mean that the DL agent indeed acquires ToM-like skills when trained on this specific task.
 The only pressure the agents experience is to maximise the reward on the task.
-If the reward can be obtained somehow differently, without any ToM-like skills, the agent can learn to do so.
+If the reward can be obtained differently, without any ToM-like skills, the agent can learn to do so.

 It has been observed that DL models learn simple decision rules called shortcuts \cite{geirhos2020shortcut}.
 Shortcuts are tricks that enable the DL agent to get a high score on a particular task without using the processes the researchers intended the DL system to have \cite{geirhos2020shortcut, baker2020emergent, lehman2020surprising}.
+For instance, in object recognition, the DL system might learn to classify the objects based on a background element instead of learning the features of the target objects\cite{geirhos2020shortcut}.
 Given that shortcuts can arise even in vision, which is arguably simpler than ToM, then one should also expect these shortcuts in ToM, where the lack of a strong and specific pressure to infer hidden states of other agents can result in DL agents learning simpler decision rules.

-Regarding ToM, this problem of a shortcut is not specific to DL.
-Namely, there is a long-lasting discussion about whether chimpanzees possess some ToM-like skills or whether they are using low-level cues (i.e., shortcuts) to solve these tasks \cite{povinelli2003chimpanzee, tomasello2003chimpanzees, heyes2017apes, krupenye2017test}.
-Given that experiments with chimpanzees are not conclusive on whether these animals with similar brains to us are using ToM or shortcuts, we should be wary of attributing ToM-like skills to artificial agents performing simpler tests.